candlecorp/wick/docs/content/getting-started/rest-api.md

 ```

 This is essentailly all you need to create rest API routes in Wick.
 To see how it all works, check out our http example applications [here](https://github.com/candlecorp/wick/tree/main/examples/http).

-Note: You can use `wick new component http` to help you get started with an http component.
-It will create a new `.wick` file with the http resource and a sample operation.